Financial Aid for Pharm.D. Professional Program Students

 Soon after the FAFSA has been submitted to the Central Processor at the Department of Education, students will receive a Student Aid Report (SAR).
 Students should review their SAR and make corrections to the Central Processor.
 At the same time that students receive their SAR, the UH Office of Scholarships & Financial Aid will receive the student's information electronically.

-*University-based scholarships and fellowships are awarded through the UH Office of Graduate and Professional Studies for promising entering students of exceptional caliber.
+University-based scholarships and fellowships are awarded through the UH Graduate School for promising entering students of exceptional caliber.
 Students who receive University-based scholarships or fellowships upon admission/during first year typically are eligible to receive support over multiple years (depending on fund availability and the student continuing to meet all eligibility requirements for the specific award).

 Prospective UH College of Pharmacy students interested in financial assistance should meet the minimum criteria: